Dogs in religion: Chinese tradition

 In spite of the positive judgements of dogs in the Chinese tradition, dogs were previously banned from China for over 60 years before June 1928.
 Robert A. Bickers and Jeffrey N. Wasserstrom mentioned that "The potency of 'dog' as an insulting and dehumanizing epithet in China undoubtedly exacerbated the insult, and also made the story of the sign's outrageous wording seem all the more plausible".

 Christianity

 Statue of Saint Roch with his dog, in Prague, Czech Republic.

-In Christianity, the Bible often uses dogs as a symbolic embodiment of impurity, sin, and moral waywardness.
-Examples from the New Testament include:

-Philippians 3:2: “Beware of dogs, beware of evil workers, beware of the concision.”

-Revelation 22:15: “For without [are] dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie.”
+In Christianity, dogs are mentioned in the narrative about the rich man and Lazarus, in which dogs were viewed as bringing healing (as they licked the wounds of Lazarus).
+The academic Justin David Strong notes that "this act would have been perceived by a first-century audience as a sign of sympathy from the dogs, who have been caring after Lazarus as though his nurses."
+The Book of Tobit, which is found in the Apocrypha section of Lutheran and Anglican Bibles, as well as in the Old Testament of the Catholic Bible, notes that a dog faithfully accompanies Tobias and the archangel Raphael on their journeys.